Choose me to write your book proposal or develop your manuscript, and here’s what you get.

 Three book proposals: in the past 12 months I've written 3 book proposals that drew offers from one or more literary agents within a month of submission.
-My standard fee for a book proposal (including sample chapters) is $22,000.
+My standard fee for writing a book proposal (including sample chapters) is $22,000.

 Every client and their book is unique, so contact me to find out more about packages and pricing.

 I live and work in the San Francisco Bay Area.
 If you're in the area, give me a shout and let's meet for coffee.